terrimporter/12SfishClassifier/README.md

 Created from the MitoFish database [accessed March 16, 2020].
 This version contains 2853 reference sequences and 4751 taxa at all ranks.

+Fish mitogenomes were obtained from http://mitofish.aori.u-tokyo.ac.jp [March 16/20] and the 12S region was extracted for this custom reference set.

 **Taxonomic assignment results should be filtered according to their bootstrap support values to reduce false positive assignments.**  Cutoffs are based on leave-one-sequence-out testing of non-singleton species.
 Here we recommend MINIMUM bootstrap cutoffs according to query length and assignment rank.
 Assuming your query sequences are represented in the reference set, using the cutoffs presented in the first table below should ensure 99% accuracy.
 If you wish to cast a wider net, you can use the second table below for 95% accuracy.

 #### Bootstrap support cutoffs, 99% accuracy: